kzryzstof/2025-advent-of-code/day_2/README.md

 - `cmd/main.go`
   - Wires everything together.
   - Reads the input path from `os.Args`.
-  - Creates the ranges parser and processor.
+  - Uses the parser to obtain all ranges from the input file.
-  - Starts them concurrently and waits for completion.
+  - Calls `app.FindInvalidProductIds` with that slice.
   - Prints the final sum of all invalid IDs.

-- `internal/parser`
+- `internal/io` (or `internal/parser`, depending on naming)
   - `RangesParser` opens the input file and scans it line by line.
   - Each line is split on `","` into range strings like `"A-B"`.
   - Each range string is split on `"-"` into `from` and `to` product IDs.
   - For each valid `A-B` pair it:
     - Builds `Product` values via `NewProduct`.
     - Wraps them in a `Range` (`From`, `To`).
-    - Sends the `Range` into an internal channel.
-  - Maintains a `rangesCount` of how many ranges were parsed.
-  - Exposes the channel via `Ranges()` and closes it when parsing is done.
+  - Returns the full slice of parsed ranges.

-- `internal/processor`
+- `internal/app`
-  - `RangesProcessor` takes something that implements `RangesChannel` and a `*sync.WaitGroup`.
-  - Runs a goroutine that ranges over the emitted `Range` values.
+  - `FindInvalidProductIds(ranges []abstractions.Range) uint64` – core application logic used by both `main` and tests:
-  - For each range it calls `Range.FindInvalidProductIds()`.
+    - Iterates over each `Range`.
-  - Accumulates all invalid product IDs into an internal slice and maintains their **sum** in `totalProductId`.
+    - Calls `Range.FindInvalidProductIds()` to get all invalid IDs in that range.
-  - Exposes the final sum via `GetTotalProductId()`.
+    - Sums their numeric values into a single `uint64` result.

 - `internal/abstractions`
   - `Product` – wraps a product ID string and its integer value.
     - `IsValid` returns whether the ID **does not** consist solely of a repeated digit pattern.
     - Internally, `checkHasPattern` checks whether the ID’s length has divisors and tries each possible pattern length.
     - For a given pattern length, it takes the prefix as the candidate pattern and verifies the entire string is made by repeating that pattern at least twice.
-  - `Range` – represents a half‑open range of products: `From` and `To`.
+  - `Range` – represents an inclusive range of products: `From` and `To`.
     - `FindInvalidProductIds` walks from `From` up to `To`, calling `IsValid` on each `Product` and collecting those that are invalid.
-  - `RangesChannel` – a small interface that exposes a `Ranges() <-chan Range` method so that the processor only depends on the interface, not the concrete parser.

 ## Running Day 2